tomtominator/Streets-of-Rodeo-Lap-Timer/README.md

 The 5mA current coming into the board per transistor is calculated using the hfe number provided by the transistor datasheet and this equation: I_C = (hfe) * I_B.
 For a PNP we are sinking current.
 The total current into the board is 35mA.
 The board must only dissapate about .175W.
 Note that only 1 digit is ever on at a time.
 The total draw of the digit from the power source is 160mA * 7 = 1.12A --at 5V--> 5.6W

+### Experimental Results

+- Total segment current = 100mA
+- Current into base of 2N3905 = 3.5mA
+- Transistor base resistance: 150 || 270 = 96 ohms
+- No need for resistors for each LED, the transistor base resistor on limits the current flow from emitter to collector

 ## Ingredients: